Line stander: United States

 The practice of "linestanding" or "seatholding" is a service provided in Washington, D.C. to lobbyists, corporate legislative offices, non-profit organizations, lawyers, and other people having an interest in matters being debated or bills being marked up by the United States House of Representatives or United States Senate.
 The linestanding company will send someone to Capitol Hill to stand in line well in advance of the hearing or mark-up to help the client gain entry into the hearing room with a good seat in the visitors gallery.
-In 2007 it was proposed that linestanding for registered lobbyists be made illegal and that they should have to stand in line with everyone else.
-This practice had reportedly existed for 20 years, but it attracted media attention in March of 2012, when during the Supreme Court hearings on the Affordable Care Act, professional linestanders stood there for four days.
+This practice had reportedly existed for 20 years, but it attracted media attention in March 2012, when during the Supreme Court hearings on the Affordable Care Act, professional linestanders stood there for four days.

 Part-time line stander Robert Samuel came up with the idea after making a Craigslist post offering to queue for the iPhone 5 in 2012.

 On October 18, 2007, Senator Claire McCaskill from Missouri proposed that linestanding for registered lobbyists be made illegal.
 Her feeling was that lobbyists should have to stand in line with everyone else.
 A linestanding company wrote in response to McCaskill's bill that eliminating the linestanding industry would eliminate hundreds of entry-level jobs and increase costs for all involved.

 In March 2012, the Supreme Court heard an unprecedented three days of oral arguments in regards to the Affordable Care Act (President Obama's Health Care Reform Law).
 Linestanders stood on 1st Street NE for four days holding spaces for various State Attorneys General, industry lobbyists, healthcare professors, and other interested parties.

 Other examples of linestanding services include a service launched in Birmingham, AL as a response to the long wait times at the Jefferson County Courthouse Department of Motor Vehicles.